Zahoor Elahi Stadium

-Zahoor Elahi Stadium (ظہور الہی اسٹیڈیم) is a cricket ground in Gujrat, Pakistan.
+Zahoor Elahi Stadium (ظہور الہی اسٹیڈیم) is a cricket ground in Gujrat, in the Punjab province of Pakistan.
 This stadium regularly hosts Inter-district and Inter-region tournaments.
-Other than that it has hosted a total of 14 grade II matches and one first class match.
-It is the home ground of Gujrat cricket team and Gujrat Under-19s.
+It has also hosted a total of 14 grade-II cricket matches and one first-class match.
+It is the home ground of Gujrat cricket team and the Gujrat Under-19s.

-It is named after Pakistani politician Chaudhry Zahoor Elahi.
+The stadium is named after politician Chaudhry Zahoor Elahi.

 Ground History

-Zahoor Elahi Stadium was previously known as the Horse show Ground.
-The reason behind this name was a horse show which was held here annually till the late nineties.
-It was rebuilt during the years 2001 and 2002.
-After the renovation in March 2002 Horse showground was renamed as Zahoor Elahi Stadium to honour the late politician Chaudhry Zahoor Elahi.
+Zahoor Elahi Stadium was previously known as the Horse Show Ground, as horse show used to be held there annually until the late 1990s.
+It was rebuilt in 2001 and 2002.
+After the renovation in March 2002 the ground was renamed as Zahoor Elahi Stadium after the late politician.

 Cricket History

-Zahoor Elahi Stadium has never hosted an international match and as of now it is not recognized as a First-class ground either by Pakistan Cricket Board thus it no longer hosts first-class matches however it has served as home ground for Gujrat cricket team in a number of other tournaments including Inter-district senior and under-19 tournaments.
+Zahoor Elahi Stadium has never hosted an international match and as of now it is not recognized as a first-class cricket ground by Pakistan Cricket Board thus it no longer hosts first-class matches.
+However, it has served as the home ground for the Gujrat cricket team in a number of other tournaments including Inter-district senior and under-19 tournaments.